 This post explores the different elements of route optimization, and which technology you need in order to deliver more orders, in less time, at scale.

 Route optimization is a more advanced form of route planning.
 Traditionally, a dispatcher or manager plans the routes drivers will take for scheduled deliveries in order to deliver as many orders as possible, in as short a time as possible.
 As order volumes and drivers increase, the logistics become more complex.
 This becomes even more complicated when on demand (same day or next day) delivery is taken into consideration.
-Route optimization is the digital answer to manual route planning, engineering more, better and faster routes.
+Whether in the form of a route planner app or as part of a larger logistics solution, automated route optimization is the digital answer to manual route planning and a standard requirement today for engineering faster and better routes.

 The right route optimization software can significantly boost drop density and reduce the cost to deliver.